- Titan SurvivorCord

 - Emergency blanket (mylar)

 Basic knowledge of shelter building with these items is not just for survival purposes.
 During our quest to carry less gear during a backpacking trip we continue to experiment with different setups.
 Some people carry a hammock and a tarp while others purchase expensive backpacking lightweight tarps and sleep on the ground.
-We usually carried a poncho so we decided why not use it to build a shelter.
+We usually carried a poncho so we thought why not use it to build a shelter.
 We try to make it a point to carry items that can be multipurpose.
 A poncho can be used to build a shelter, capture water, obviously keep us and our gear dry, camo your belongings, if you choose a bright color it can be used for signaling, and the list goes on.

 Your poncho can be used in many ways: